ATTRACTIONS / MUSEUMS

-Explore America's railroad heritage: Marvel at the Union Pacific Big Boy, one of the world's largest steam locomotives.
+Explore America's railroad heritage and marvel at the Union Pacific Big Boy, one of the world's largest steam locomotives.
 Over 70 pieces of railroad equipment are on display.
-Ride a full-size train May - October.
-Open year-round.
+During May through October, ride a full-size train.
+Open year round.

 2285 S Broadway, Green Bay, WI, United States